Evan-Julian/Evan-Julian/README.md

 ---

-## ⚡ Latest Project
+## ⚡ My Latest Project

 ### [Portfolio Website](https://evan-julian.github.io/Portofolio-Website/)
 A personal portfolio website built with HTML, CSS, and JavaScript, showcasing my web development skills, design, and projects.

 ---

-## 🛠️ My Repositories
+## 📚 Featured Repositories

-Check out all my repositories here: [Evan-Julian GitHub Repositories](https://github.com/Evan-Julian?tab=repositories)
+Here are some repositories I'd like to highlight.
+You can see all my repositories here: [Evan-Julian GitHub Repositories](https://github.com/Evan-Julian?tab=repositories)

 ---